Q: What is the Math Placement Exam? Do I need to take it?

 Q: Does UCSD offer online Math courses?
 Can I take an online course at another school and transfer it for credit?

-A: While UCSD does not offer any online math courses, students may transfer in equivalent credit for online courses from other accredited colleges and universities.
+A: While UCSD does not offer any online math courses, students can potentially transfer in credit for online courses from other accredited colleges and universities.

 Q: Can I take an upper-division course at another UC or 4-year university and transfer it for credit?